History of the New York Giants: 2000: Super Bowl season

 The 2000 season was considered a make-or-break year for Fassel.
 The conventional wisdom was that Fassel needed to have a strong year and a playoff appearance to save his job.
 After back-to-back losses at home against the St. Louis Rams and Detroit Lions, the Giants fell to 7–4, and their playoff prospects were in question.
 At a press conference following the loss to Detroit, Fassel guaranteed that "[t]his team is going to the playoffs."
 The Giants responded, winning the next week's game against Arizona and the rest of their regular season games to finish the season 12–4 and earn a bye and home-field advantage as the NFC's top seed.

-The Giants won their first playoff game against the Eagles, 20–10, and then defeated the Vikings 41–0 in the NFC Championship game.
+The Giants won their first playoff game against the Philadelphia Eagles, 20–10, and then defeated the Minnesota Vikings 41–0 in the NFC Championship game.
 They advanced to play the Baltimore Ravens in Super Bowl XXXV.
 Though the Giants kept the game close early and went into halftime down only 10–0, the Ravens dominated the second half.
 The Ravens' defense harassed Kerry Collins all game long, and he had one of the worst games in Super Bowl history.
 Collins completed only 15 of 39 passes for 112 yards and four interceptions, and the Ravens won the game, 34–7.
 The Giants' only score came on a Ron Dixon 97-yard kickoff return for a touchdown late in the 3rd quarter.
 On the ensuing kickoff, the Ravens' Jermaine Lewis scored a touchdown on an 84-yard return.